Is Fish Oil Worth Taking? The 2026 Evidence Review

 Brain Function: The cognitive benefits remain underwhelming.
 Most studies on healthy adults show no meaningful improvement in memory or focus.
 However, research suggests potential benefits for age-related cognitive decline, though results are inconsistent.

-Depression: Some studies indicate fish oil may support mood, especially when combined with traditional treatments.
-But it's not a standalone solution.
+Depression: Some studies indicate fish oil may support mood, especially when combined with traditional treatments. source But it's not a standalone solution.
+For comprehensive mood support, many people also consider adaptogens like Ashwagandha for stress and mood support.

 The Dosage Dilemma Most People Get Wrong